-17 Extraordinary Journeys to School
+17 Astonishing Journeys to School by Children in Poverty

 As children in Australia are getting ready for another school year, here’s a look at some of the great lengths children around the world, are going to everyday to get themselves to the classroom.
 Whether it’s walking for kilometres or bumping along in the back of an overcrowded truck, these 17 photos highlight the challenges some children face in accessing education, and celebrates the fact that despite the odds, they’ve made it to school.